ClaireMargaux/proboder/README.md

 ## Author: Claire Descombes

-State-space model for joint prediction of contact rate from SIRD model and public health data.
+State-space model for joint prediction of transmission rate and reproduction number from SEIR or SEIRD model and public health data.

 ## Table of Contents